-In the State of Florida, you will receive the GED® Diploma when you have successfully passed the four subtests of the GED High School Equivalency Test.
+In the State of Florida, you will receive the GED Diploma when you successfully pass the four subtests of the GED High School Equivalency Test.

-The GED track is for those adults who could not finish their regular high school curriculum and gives them one more chance to get hold of a degree that is across the nation recognized just like a standard HS diploma.
+The GED® test gives adults who could not finish their regular high school curriculum one more chance to get hold of a credential that is across the nation accepted in the same way as a conventional high school diploma.

-- You do not already have a secondary education degree (high school diploma)
+- You can not already have a secondary education degree (high school or equivalent diploma).

 The four GED subtests are scored on a scale that runs from 100 to 200 and the following scores apply: